-Additional Considerations
+2.4.1 Additional considerations:

-Where a pupil and/or their family is subject to an inter-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate.

-In situations where a child in care may be put on to part time timetable, the school will consult with relevant agencies and the virtual school.

-If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Police who will consider a proportionate response.

-If there is a risk of harm, the police should be called via 999.
-For other concerns of criminality, the NSPCC's guidance When to Call the Police may be helpful or contact can be made with the local policing team by calling 101.

-In the rare event that a child death occurs, or a child is seriously harmed, Brookside Academy will notify the Somerset Safeguarding Children's Partnership as soon as possible to ensure the appropriate action is taken.
+- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to part time timetable, the school will consult with relevant agencies and the virtual school. - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Police who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
+For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed, Brookside Academy will notify the Somerset Safeguarding Children's Partnership as soon as is reasonably possible.

-Fixed-Term and Permanent Exclusions and Commissions Alternative Providers
+2.5 Suspensions, permanent exclusions, and commissioning of Alternative Provisions.

-This section should be read in conjunction with the Behaviour Policy.
+(To be read in conjunction with the Behaviour Policy.)

-When the fixed-term or permanent exclusion of a pupil is being considered and where additional vulnerabilities are identified it is important that the pupil's welfare is a paramount consideration.

-The Head Teacher will consider their legal duty of care when sending a pupil home as the result of an exclusion.
+When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
+The head teacher will consider their legal duty of care when sending a learner home.

-Brookside Academy will exercise its legal duties in relation its use of such interventions.
-These include:
+Brookside Academy will exercise their legal duties in relation to their interventions.
+This includes:

-- Consideration of whether a statutory assessment should be considered in line with the Children Act 1989 - Decisions being made in an anti-discriminatory manner in line with the Equality Act 2010 and the SEND Code of Practice - Consideration of the pupil's rights under the Human Rights Act 1998 - Interventions being consistent with statutory guidance School suspensions and permanent exclusions
+- whether a statutory assessment should be considered in line with the principles of Children Act 1989, - that decisions are made in an anti-discriminatory manner in line with the Equality Act 2010 (including having regard to the SEND Code of Practice) - and takes into consideration the learner's rights under the Human Rights Act 1998. - Interventions will be consistent with statutory guidance School suspensions and permanent exclusions GOV.UK (www.gov.uk) - -